Exercise increased caution in Hong Kong due to civil unrest.

-Read the Safety and Security section on the information page.
+Read the Safety and Security section on the country information page.

 If you decide to travel to Hong Kong: